 I’m guilty of eating out too frequently.
 I’m consistently working on cooking more meals at home.

-How frequently do we go out to eat?
 After a long work day, it’s easy to tell yourself, “I don’t want to cook.
 Let’s go grab something.”
 Those with kids, I’m sure, have this appeal to them even more.

-An average family of four can cook at home, an entire meal, for around $10.
+How to fix it: An average family of four can cook at home, an entire meal, for around $10.
 Often times, that meal will make more food than your family can eat, creating leftovers for lunch the next day.
 That works out to $2.5/per person.
 Start eating out, and that meal will jump up significantly to $40, or $10/person.

 Recommended: 12 Ways to Save Money on Groceries